SeanBryan/FFT_Demonstration_Code/README.md

 # FFT Demonstration Code

-This repository contains scanned PDF notes and some example code about using Fast Fourier Transforms to analyze data in python. scanned_FFT_notes.pdf is the file with the PDF notes.
+This repository contains scanned PDF notes and some example code about using Fast Fourier Transforms (FFT) to analyze data in python.
+FFTs allow you to extract the amplitude and phase of purely periodic signals in data, measure the total power contained in a dataset across a broad bandwidth, or filter out noise from data to create a low-noise version of a dataset.

+scanned_FFT_notes.pdf is the file with PDF notes discussing the math basics of the algorithm.
 The file amplitude_and_power_spectrum.py is a single python function that illustrates using SciPy's fft function and properly normalizing it for two common use cases discussed in the PDF notes and in the examples below.

 # Sine Wave Ampliude Spectrum